alisalman110/VBPtest/VBP/Operations/O_Application/active_directory.md

 # Active Directory

-Veeam Backup and Replication natively supports backup of Microsoft Active Directory domain controllers and allows for image level and granular AD items restore.
+Veeam supports Application Aware backup of Active Directory for Virtual Machine and Physical Servers.

 ## Preparation

 For Microsoft Active Directory, check the tombstone lifetime settings, as described in Veeam Explorers User Guide at Veeam Help Center (https://helpcenter.veeam.com/docs/backup/explorers/vead_recommendations.html?ver=95).

+When possible, it's recommended to backup the Domain Controller with most FSMO

+You can run netdom query fsmo to check with Domain Controller have which FSMO roles.

+Learn more about FSMO Roles (https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/planning-operations-master-role-placement)

 ## Job configuration